Discrete Approximate Circle Bundles: Background And Problem Statement

-\item We provide implementations of our algorithms on several real and synthetic datasets related to imaging and optical flow.
+\item We demonstrate implementations of our algorithms on several real and synthetic datasets related to imaging and optical flow.
 In Section~\ref{sec: optical flow}, we use these tools to confirm the torus model proposed in~\cite{opt_flow_torus}.
-A more detailed analysis of our findings will appear in an upcoming companion paper. \\
+A more detailed analysis of our findings can be found in our companion paper~\cite{turow2026extended}. \\